 Ultimately, I sell art at a price that makes sense.
 I want both of us to enjoy the process.
 No pressure.

-Only buy pieces that call to you or compliment your life.
+You should only buy pieces that call to you or compliment your life…